tobiasbriones/ep-file-system/docs/file-system-protocol/index.md

 Currently, there are two read timeouts: short and long.
 It depends on the expectations to use one of the other, e.g. for having a client in hold it waits long (20min), but for waiting for a chunk it waits short (20sec).

+## Tests

+A big amount of test cases can be found in the code base.
+Side effect tests for the server are in [/server/main_test.go](../../server/main_test.go).